civican/legisinfo/44-1/bills/C-41/bill_text.md

   **(2)** The following rules apply for the purposes of subsection (1):

     at any time during the proceeding, the judge must, on the request of the relevant Minister, hear submissions on evidence or other information in the absence of the public and of the applicant and their counsel if, in the judge's opinion, the disclosure of the evidence or other information could be injurious to international relations, national defence or national security or could endanger the safety of any person;

+    the judge may allow an *amicus curiae* who is appointed in respect of the proceeding to participate in a hearing under paragraph (a) and to review the evidence or other information that is the subject of the hearing;

     the judge must ensure the confidentiality of the evidence and other information provided by the relevant Minister if, in the judge's opinion, its disclosure would be injurious to international relations, national defence or national security or would endanger the safety of any person;